 Picos de Europa

-From Congas you can travel on to the National Park of Sierra de Covadonga to visit the mountain lakes the park is noted for, or to start your visit to the Picos de Europa.
-(Covadonga is where the Spanish Christian army first held fast against the Moors in 722.)
+From Congas you can travel on to the National Park of Sierra de Covadonga to visit the mountain lakes the park is noted for (Covadonga is where the Spanish Christian army first held fast against the Moors in 722), or you can start your visit to the Picos de Europa.
 If you just want to have a view of the Picos from your hotel room, check out the area around Arenas de Cabrales.
 See our Picos de Europa links for more on this fascinating area.
 Best time to visit is late summer, earlier and the weather is pretty unpredictable, and it can get mighty cold and fog shrouded in those hills.
-(Picos de Europa pictures)

 Sidra - The Cider Culture